zerotohero-dev/zerotohero-web/content/inbox/eso-webhook-pitfalls.md

 date = "2024-12-12"

 [taxonomies]
-tags = ["inbox", "kubernetes", "webhooks", "encoding", "debugging"]
+tags = ["inbox", "kubernetes", "webhooks", "encoding", "external-secrets-operator"]
 +++

 In this tutorial, we'll walk through creating a custom webhook provider for External Secrets Operator (ESO) from scratch.
 We'll build a simple Go server that serves as a webhook, deploy it to Kubernetes, and configure ESO to use it for secret management.